cliff-ah-leong/proworkflow-test/ReadMe.md

 # Additional Instructions
 - The graphql Query and Mutations are supplied in queries.gql file in this repo
 - You are welcome to make use of any component libraries such as Material UI
-- You are free to make any design or UX decisions which may aid in the usability of this time tracking application
+- You are free to make any UX decisions which may aid in the usability of this time tracking application

 ## Additional Tasks (OPTIONAL) - see extended_queries.gql
-1	Give user the ability to filter/search for specific tasks by providing a search parameter to FILTER_TASKS query 1	Allow user to edit time entry notes in Time Entries list
+1	Extend "Select Task" to give the user the ability to filter/search for specific tasks by providing a search parameter to FILTER_TASKS query
+1	Allow user to edit time entry notes in Time Entries list